Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 - Simple Shapes makes a consistent income of six figures.

-Whether you are talented in arts and crafts or you’re a creative noob who wants to take their hobby a step further, Etsy is the perfect place to make money from your efforts.
+Whether you are talented in arts and crafts, like to use products like SelfCAD 3D modeling software and design/print your own products, or you’re a creative noob who wants to take their hobby a step further, Etsy is the perfect place to make money from your efforts.

 From stickers and notebooks to personalized items, fashion accessories, vintage products, and more – you have the opportunity to create a reliable source of income selling any types of products in your shop.